Audit Committee

 To supplement the internal audit programme, a targeted sample of sites were selected for a balance sheet review with interviews of site controllers conducted by the internal auditor and senior management, together with self-certification questionnaires which were discussed in detail with divisional finance directors at the internal control sign-off meetings.
 A report of all significant findings is presented by the internal auditor to the Committee at each meeting and implementation of recommendations is followed up at the subsequent Committee meeting.

-During the previous year there were no significant deficiencies found in internal financial controls that needed action by the Group Finance Director and the Melrose accounting function.
-Any control findings are followed up by the businesses to ensure a strengthening of the site-based accounting functions, including specific action plans to address the shortcomings identified.
-Follow-up visits were performed during 2021 which identified significant progress in the improvement of financial controls at sites.
+Any control findings are followed up by GKN Aerospace to ensure a strengthening of the site-based accounting functions, including specific action plans to address any shortcomings identified.
+In the event that significant deficiencies are found in internal financial controls, these are immediately brought to the attention of the Group Finance Director and the Melrose accounting function so that urgent action plans can be agreed.
+Follow-up site visits were performed during 2022 which identified significant progress in the improvement of financial controls at sites.

-A review of the internal audit process and scope of work covered by the internal auditor is the responsibility of the Committee, to ensure their objectives, level of authority and resources are appropriate for the nature of the businesses under review.
+A review of the internal audit process and scope of work covered by the internal auditor is the responsibility of the Committee, to ensure their objectives, level of authority and resources are appropriate.
 This also considers the insights provided, improvements achieved and feedback from a number of sources including key representatives of the Company.

 The Committee reviewed the reappointment of BM Howarth Ltd as internal auditor following an assessment of the services delivered and approved their reappointment.